 Spearheaded by the Natural Resources Defense Council, Sallan continues its involvement in the conceptualization and signing of letters sent to The New York Public Service Commission that set forth detailed proposals for advancing New York State energy efficiency policies as well articulating specific rule-making and program opportunities for realizing these policy proposals.
 The impact of Sallan's participation was highly leveraged by way of the opportunity to work with top-tier experts in New York State energy and utility policies and the State is now among the top climate and clean energy stars in the nation.

 New York League of Conservation Voters

-The Foundation receives regular requests to post notices on the website's Events Page about conferences, meetings or special events that advance useful knowledge for greener cities.
-The steadily increasing volume of these requests indicates that Sallan's website serves as an effective outreach channel to reach urban sustainability audiences.
+Sallan continued receiving numerous requests to post notices on the website's Events Page about conferences, meetings or special events that advance useful knowledge for greener cities.
+This "town crier" opportunity was unexpected, but has proved to be durable.